MShumaker24/GVSU-CIS350-TeamRetro/docs/proposal-template.md

 Team name: Team Retro

-Team members: Ryan Terpstra,
+Team members: Ryan Terpstra, Micheal Shumaker

 # Introduction

-(In 2-4 paragraphs, describe your project concept)

   For our project, we plan to use Java to create a space invaders type video game.
 Initially the plan will be to make the game very basic, where a ship fires at asteroids or enemies using a single lazer and points are awarded for connecting shots.
 Depending on the difficulty level of creating a the base level with just asteroids and a single lazer, the game will be expanded to match a difficulty level appropriate for the class.
 Upgrades, new enemies, and increasing level difficulties can be added in order to increase game complexity.
 Boss levels will also be considered depending on if the scope of the project seems to be to simple.